-Once upon a time I saw a behavioral therapist to help me work through some stuff.
+Once upon a time I saw a behavioral therapist to help me work through some things.
 Her name was Dr. Sarah.
-Eventually I figured it out, developed some tools to manage my issues, and our time together came to an end.
+Eventually I figured my stuff out, developed some tools to manage my issues, and our time together came to an end.
 On that very last visit, I got what is probably *the* best advice I’ve ever received.
 I’m certain my marriage wouldn’t have survived this long without it.

 The Boss (my wife) and I had gotten into an argument.
 I said or did something.
 She got upset.
 I couldn’t understand why she was upset.
 It didn’t seem like that big of a deal.

 And that’s what I told Dr. Sarah.
-I said “I don’t understand why she’s upset.
+“I don’t understand why she’s upset.
 If she had done the same thing to me, I wouldn’t care at all”.

 Dr. Sarah listened, thought a minute and then let me have it.